codeplaysoftware/portBLAS/benchmark/README.md

 ## General information

-The SYCL-BLAS benchmarks are intended to measure the evolution of the performance of this BLAS implementation and how it compares with other tuned implementations, such as [CLBLAST](https://github.com/CNugteren/CLBlast) (a very performant OpenCL BLAS library).
+The portBLAS benchmarks are intended to measure the evolution of the performance of this BLAS implementation and how it compares with other tuned implementations, such as [CLBLAST](https://github.com/CNugteren/CLBlast) (a very performant OpenCL BLAS library).